imRanDan/the-little-details/README.txt

 The Little Details

-A client wanted a mockup website for their business to be implemented in Squarespace.
-Here is the work i've done.
+A client wanted a website built for their business.
+This was my original copy of the website before implementing it on Squarespace.